martaGonz/Proof-of-Existence-Dapp/README.md

-# "Proof of Existence dApp" README
+# "Proof of Existence dApp"

 ## Description
 This application allows users to register and obtain time stamped picture